hvera/RepData_PeerAssessment1/PA1_template.md

 > 1. Make a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)
 >

-_Time series plot of the 5-minute intervals and the average number of steps taken, averaged against all days._
+_Time series plot of the 5-minute intervals and the average number of steps taken, averaged across all days._

 ```r
 plot(mean_steps$interval, mean_steps$mean_steps, type = "n",